 I have been in such a fluid and positive groove this semester and I plan on maintaining and elevating as I go.
 Everyone has that one song that serves as a marker for a period in their lives or sparks a prominent feeling from a particular moment in time.
 “Keep On Moving” by Soul II Soul is that song for me.
 I am in a moment in my life where I am steadily learning more and more about myself in terms of my in’s and outs and developing my own source of happiness and contentment while living alone without family around.
 It feels so good and I can only imagine the growth that will occur after four well advantaged years.

 This song is a motivator and oftentimes the first one I decide to listen to as I walk to my 8am class or study in the library.
-The beat is soothing and Melissa Bell’s (rest in peace) voice has a sort of pushing effect to my mood.
+The beat is soothing and Melissa Bell’s (rest in peace) voice has a sort of pushing effect on my mood.
 There is an uplifting essence that we even recognize in their song “Back to Life”.
 It is easy-going and requires little effort to enjoy and absorb the moment as it is.

 The song starts off as follows: